TRIPLEG1721/MyDLSUstore/README.md

 ## Requirements
-In order to run My DLSU Store, please download requirements.txt and install the packages listed by running the following line in command prompt:
+In order to run My DLSU Store, please download requirements.txt and install the packages listed by entering `pip install -r requirements.txt` in the command prompt.
-`pip install -r requirements.txt`

 ## Tested On